fourier-space/Computing-2-Applications/handbook/README.md

 which we will use to install some dependencies for some of the extensions below.
 It also provides an interactive shell for quick testing of javascript snippets.

-Download and install the Current (i.e. 14. and not LTS) version of node from https://nodejs.org/en/
+Download and install the LTS version (i.e. 14.) of node from https://nodejs.org/en/

 To test the Node.js has installed correctly: